If you’ve ever wondered how to make beeswax wraps for yourself, as gifts, and for a fraction of the price of bought ones, you’re in the right place!

 Because heat is a no-go when cleaning DIY wax wraps, I wouldn’t store meat, fish or poultry directly in them.

 How Long Do Wax Food Wraps Last?

 They will last 6-12 months, depending on how much use they get.

 If necessary you can refresh beeswax wraps simply by popping back in the baking tray and ‘rebaking’.
-You can even add another sprinkle of wax pellets if you feel they have got too thin.
-Or simply toss and start again with another fun fabric!
+You can even add another sprinkle of wax pellets if you feel the wax has got too thin.
+Or simply toss into the compost bin and start again with another fun fabric!

 Supplies You’ll Need to Make Your Own Beeswax Wraps